techcultivation/docs/background-research/foreign_currencies.md

 2. We maintain different currencies (EUR, GPB, USD) and deal with more accounts and changing exchange rates. __In the mid term this needs to be implemented__.

 ## Notes
-* DATEV can handle differnet exchange rates and they provide the exchange rates to their program.
+* DATEV can handle different exchange rates and they provide the exchange rates to their program.
 I am not sure if they can be fetched easily form there.
 * Official exchange rates are provided by several banks and the German Federal Bank (there are some APIs with XML things falling out)